 Sheffield poet and member of The Bardo Group Core Team, John Anstie, wrote this abbreviated mission statement:

 “. . . at its core is a spiritual aspiration for the moral (and perhaps literary) high ground – and that is not, in any shape or form, intended to be an arrogant position – it is, above all, the fact that it is the mission of the Group to present a pan-religious, non-partisan, de-polarised, maybe even universal picture of humanity and the challenges we face . . .”

-What we seek is to move beyond simple connectivity (linking) to virtual proximity (nearness and relationship).
+What we seek is to virtually cross borders, to move beyond simple connectivity (linking) to virtual proximity (nearness and relationship based on affinity).
 Our full mission statement is HERE.

 “Good work, like good talk or any other form of worthwhile human relationship, depends upon being able to assume an extended shared world.”
 Stefan Collini (b.
 1947), English Literary Critic and Professor of English Literature at Cambridge